dartmouth-cs98/hack-a-thing-21f-2-laurel-dernbach/README.md

 To begin working with Flutter, I followed Google's tutorial for downloading the SDK and building an app that creates an infinite list of potential startup names, based on random pairings of words from the English language.
+The main code is in lib/main.dart.
 Below is a screenshot of the app on a virtual Andriod Machine:

 ![](startup-screenshot.png)